-If HUD has issued a due process determination, a PHA may exclude from the PHA grievance procedure any grievance concerning a termination of tenancy or eviction that involves:

-- Any criminal activity that threatens the health, safety or right to peaceful enjoyment of the premises of other residents or employees of the PHA; - Any violent or drug-related criminal activity on or off such premises; or - Any criminal activity that resulted in felony conviction of a household member
+Expedited Grievance Procedure [24 CFR 966.52(a)] The PHA may establish an expedited grievance procedure for any grievance concerning a termination of tenancy or eviction that involves: - Any criminal activity that threatens the health, safety, or right to peaceful enjoyment of the premises by other residents or employees of the PHA; - Any drug-related criminal activity on or near such premises; or - Any criminal activity that resulted in felony conviction of a household member.
+In such expedited grievances, the informal settlement of grievances as discussed in 14-III.D is not applicable.
+The PHA may adopt special procedures concerning expedited hearings, including provisions for expedited notice or scheduling, or provisions for expedited decision on the grievance.
+CHA Policy The CHA will not offer expedited grievance procedures.